ansys/pyansys-geometry/doc/source/getting_started/docker.rst

     .. tab-item:: Manually launching Geometry service

-        In this case, no prior environment variable definition is needed.
+        You do not need to define general environment variables prior to manually launching the Geometry service.
 They are directly passed to the Docker container itself.

 Geometry service launcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As already mentioned, you can launch the Geometry service locally in two different ways.
+As mentioned earlier, you can launch the Geometry service locally in two different ways.
 To see the commands for each method, click the following tabs.

 .. tab-set::